-Eliminating malaria by 2015 Spectacular progress has been made towards eliminating malaria in the European Region.
-Thanks to effective intervention against mosquito vectors (224), autochthonous (indigenous) cases of malaria have declined from more than 90 000 cases in 1995 to less than 200 in 2010, with all cases in 2010 caused by Plasmodium vivax.
-This remarkable achievement largely resulted from the strong political commitment of the affected countries, reinforced in 2005 by the Tashkent Declaration: the Move from Malaria Control to Elimination, signed by Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Turkmenistan and Uzbekistan.
+Eliminating malaria by 2015

+- 346. Spectacular progress has been made towards eliminating malaria in the European Region.
+Thanks to effective intervention against mosquito vectors (221), autochthonous (indigenous) cases of malaria have declined from more than 90 000 cases in 1995 to less than 200 in 2010, with all cases in 2010 caused by Plasmodium vivax.
+This remarkable achievement largely resulted from the strong political commitment of the affected countries, reinforced in 2005 by the Tashkent Declaration: the Move from Malaria Control to Elimination, signed by Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkey, Turkmenistan and Uzbekistan. - 347.
 Eliminating malaria by 2015 is the key objective today.
 This can be achieved by providing insecticide-treated bed nets, household spraying with insecticides and preventive treatment for malaria in endemic areas.
 These efforts have led to recent successes: Turkmenistan was declared malaria-free in 2010, Armenia in 2011 and Kazakhstan in 2012, and transmission is believed to have been interrupted in Georgia.
-Assuming that malaria can be eliminated, preventing the re-establishment of malaria transmission will be crucial, especially in the context of climate change and the re-emergence of other mosquito-borne diseases recently observed in the southern part of the European Region, including West Nile fever, dengue and chikungunya (225).

-In this context, the Regional Office, the European Commission, the ECDC and the European Mosquito Control Association are working together to raise national health authorities' awareness of this new public health risk with and urge them to take appropriate control and preventive measures.
-Importantly, further research into vector biology is needed to make vector control in the European Region more effective, both in terms of controlling malaria and other mosquito-borne diseases and for improving the control of other vectorborne diseases such as leishmaniasis (226).
+Assuming that malaria can be eliminated, preventing the re-establishment of malaria transmission will be crucial, especially in the context of climate change and the re-emergence of other mosquito-borne diseases recently observed in the southern part of the European Region, including West Nile fever, dengue and chikungunya (222). - 348.
+In this context, the Regional Office, the European Commission, the European Centre for Disease Prevention and Control and the European Mosquito Control Association are working together to raise national health authorities' awareness of this new public health risk with and urge them to take appropriate control and preventive measures.
+Importantly, further research into vector biology is needed to make vector control in the European Region more effective, both in terms of controlling malaria and other mosquito-borne diseases and for improving the control of other vector-borne diseases such as leishmaniasis (223).